10 Engineering Equations : Which Changed the World Around Us

 "Engineering Equations" or “Engineers and Equations” is a better love story than twilight.
 Although we whine about being victimized by the half a million equations we have to go through in our degrees, the truth is that equations help us understand the world through the unbiased eyes of numbers and formulas.
 All the great scientists used this irrefutable tool to redescribe the Universe for us.
 From Newton’s Laws of Motion to the recent proof of Einstein’s Gravity Wave theory, it has been an incredible journey to follow these great minds in a quest to have a better understanding of how nature works and the ways it proposes anomalies that are a challenge for us.

 The biggest minds in the history have used mathematics to lay the foundation for how we measure and understand our universe.
+But unfortunately, mathematics is not easy for everyone, and students are particularly affected.
+In the age of technology, you can always buy papers online, thereby earning a perfect score, or you can find all the information you need on the internet to help you understand a formula.
 Time and time again, we have proved that it only takes one simple formula to alter the course of humanity.
 Here are ten equations that did just that :

 Engineering Equations 1: Maxwell's Equation